sydneysegal/final/README.md

 ### #7: How did the total number of California kindergarten students with vaccine exemptions change over time, from the 2000-2001 to 2015-2016 school years?
 Personal belief exemptions?
 1. Use the [StudentData](/StudentData3.xlsx) dataset
-2. Create a pivot table from the *entire* dataset
+2. Create a pivot table from the *entire* dataset to summarize how many kindergarten students overall had vaccine exemptions in 2000 vs. 2015
     1. Add "year" to the "Rows" section of the pivot table settings, organized in "ascending order"
     2. Add "year" to the "Filters" section of the pivot table settings and select only 2000 and 2015
     3. Add "n," "Exempted Sum," and "nPBE" to the "Values" section of the pivot table settings, making sure that they are summarized by "SUM"
 3. Create a new row below the pivot table titled "Percent Change"
-    1. Use the following formula to calculate the percent change in the total number of exemptions and number of personal belief exemptions from the 2000-2001 school year to the 2015-2016 school year: =(NEW-OLD)/OLD
+    1. Use the following formula to calculate the percent change in the total number of exemptions and number of personal belief exemptions from the 2000-2001 school year to the 2015-2016 school year (included in the pivot table): =(NEW-OLD)/OLD
         1. Ex.
 In cell C6, type "=(C3-C2)/C2)" or "=(13679-4390)/4390" then press enter
         2. Ex.
 In cell D6, type "=(D3-D2)/D2)" or "=(12763-3819)/3819" then press enter
     2. Change the decimals calculated into percentages